EpicNicks/weekly-task-tracker-backend/README.md

 # Weekly Task Tracker (Backend)
-A basic token-auth based express.js backend that interacts with a MySQL database to track daily progress toward weekly goals
+A basic token-auth based express.js (in typescript) backend that interacts with a MySQL database to track daily progress toward weekly goals

 ## How to use
 Set up environment variables for DB connection: